jcesarap/Hello_TUI/README.md

     - If exists on word, change letter to ×
        - Otherwise warn

+## Errors
+- Cover wrong fillings of data type and empty responses

 ## ⏱️ Pending
 - Before anything else: Use ncurses directly without wrappers.